celo-org/optics-monorepo/README.md

 In other words, Optics is designed to prioritize:

 - Cost.
 No header verification or state management.
 - Speed of implementation.
-Requires only
+Requires only simple smart contracts, no complex cryptography.
-- Ease of use
+- Ease of use.
+Simple interface for maintaining XApp connections.

 You can read more about Optics' architecture [at Celo's main documentation site](https://docs.celo.org/celo-codebase/protocol/optics).